PM-TOM: Personal Medicine-Therapy Optimization Method

 This site allows users to:

-The platform includes example cases demonstrating how PM-TOM and ChatGPT were used together to improve safety in high-risk polypharmacy scenarios.
-You will also find references to academic papers and conference presentations that explain the method and case studies demonstrating its benefits.
+The platform includes example cases, published in medical literature, which demonstrate how PM-TOM and ChatGPT were used together to improve safety in high-risk polypharmacy scenarios.
+You will also find references to academic papers and conference presentations that explain the PM-TOM method, as well as case studies demonstrating its benefits.